outworkers/phantom/README.md

 val orderedResult = Await.result(Articles.select.where(_.id gtToken one.get.id ).fetch, 5000 millis)

 ```

+The full list of PartitionToken operators is:

+- eqsToken
+- gtToken
+- gteToken
+- ltToken
+- lteToken

 For more details on how to use Cassandra partition tokens, see [SkipRecordsByToken.scala]( https://github.com/newzly/phantom/blob/develop/phantom-test/src/test/scala/com/newzly/phantom/dsl/SkipRecordsByToken.scala)